Swing Trade Setups Part 7 – Putting it all together

 So now you’ve calculated your risk/reward potential for a trade, next question, how much to buy?
 I have a rule where I never risk more than 2% of my portfolio on any one trade.
 Let’s go through some hypothetical examples.

 If you had a $10,000 trading account, 2% of that is $200.
 If you wanted to buy as much of this stock for a swing trade, how much could you buy, based on where you want to set your stop-loss?
-When you enter at 9.70 and immediately set your stop-loss to 9.10, that would be a 6.18% loss!
+If you entered this trade using your entire account…getting in at $9.70 and immediately set your stop-loss to 9.10, that would be a 6.18% loss!
 A heck of a lot more than 2%!
 Obviously, in this case, you cannot put 100% of your trading account in on this one trade.

 Here is a simple way to calculate the maximum number of shares that you can buy on this trade: